-Premium Plan Standard Plan Economy Plan I Deductibles Annual individual deductible \$300 \$300 \$500 Annual family deductible \$600 \$600 \$1,000 C Coinsurance Most medical expenses \$100 penalty if seek non- emergency care at emergency room of a hospital 90% 80% 70% Most medical expenses after out-of- pocket limit is satisfied 100% 100% 100% Medical expenses for your spouse or dependent children if they are eligible to be covered by a State employee health trust and that coverage (i) has been waived, (ii) pays less than 70% of the covered expenses , or (iii) has an individual out-of-pocket limit, including deductible , of more than \$3,500.
-30% 30% 30% Hospital services with a network provider 90% 80% 70% Hospital services with an out-of- network provider in other 49 states or non-preferred provider hospital in Anchorage 70% 60% 50% Transplant services if an Institute of Excellence TM (IOE) facility is used 90% 80% 70% Transplant services if a non-Institute of Excellence [TM] (IOE) facility is used 70% 60% 50%
+Standard Plan Economy Plan Deduc Deductibles Annual individual deductible \$400 \$600 Annual family deductible \$800 \$1,200 Coinsu rance Most medical expenses • \$100 penalty if seek non-emergency care at emergency room of a hospital 80% 70% Most medical expenses after out-of-pocket limit is satisfied 100% 100% Medical expenses for your spouse or dependent children if they are eligible to be covered by a State employee health trust and that coverage (i) has been waived, (ii) pays less than 70% of the covered expenses , or (iii) has an individual out-of-pocket limit, including deductible , of more than \$3,500.
+30% 30% Facility services with a network provider 80% 70% Facility services with an out-of-network hospital, surgery center, rehabilitative facility, or free standing imaging center in other 49 states or non-preferred provider hospital, surgery center, rehabilitative facility, or free standing imaging center in Anchorage 60% 50% Transplant services if an Institute of Excellence TM (IOE) facility is used 80% 70% Transplant services if a non-Institute of Excellence TM (IOE) facility is used 60% 50%

 Preventive care with a network provider or when use of an out-of- network provider has been precertified.
-100% 100% 100% Preventive care with an out-of- network provider 90% 80% 70% Hearing benefit 80% 80% 80% Inpatient mental disorder treatment with a network provider 90% 80% 70% Inpatient mental disorder treatment with an out-of- network provider 70% 60% 50% Inpatient substance abuse disorder treatment with a network provider 90% 80% 70% Inpatient substance abuse disorder treatment with an out-of- network provider 70% 60% 50% Out-of-Pocket Limit Annual individual out-of-pocket limit Applies after the deductible is satisfied The following expenses do not apply toward the out-of-pocket limit: expenses applied toward a deductible; charges over the recognized charge; non-covered expenses; \$350 \$700 if use out-of- network provider for hospital services outside Alaska, or non- preferred \$1,200 \$2,400 if use out-of- network provider for hospital services outside Alaska, or non- preferred \$2,000 \$4,000 if use out-of- network provider for hospital services outside Alaska, or non- preferred premiums; precertification benefit reductions; and provider hospital in Anchorage provider hospital in Anchorage provider hospital in Anchorage Prescription drug expenses Benefit Maximums Individual limit on hearing aids Maximum applies to a rolling 36 month period \$3,000
+100% 100% Preventive care with an out-of-network provider 80% 70% Hearing benefit 80% 80% Inpatient mental disorder treatment with a network provider 80% 70% Inpatient mental disorder treatment with an out-of- network provider 60% 50% Inpatient substance abuse disorder treatment with a network provider 80% 70% Inpatient substance abuse disorder treatment with an out-of- network provider 60% 50% Standard Plan Economy Plan Out-of-Po cket Limit Annual individual out-of-pocket limit The following expenses do not apply toward the out-of-pocket limit: \$1,850 \$2,850 charges over the recognized charge; non-covered expenses; premiums; precertification benefit reductions; \$100 penalty if seek non-emergency care at emergency room of a hospital; and Prescription drug expenses \$3,700 if use out-of- network hospital, surgery center, rehabilitative facility, or free standing imaging center for facility services outside Alaska, or non- preferred provider hospital, surgery center, rehabilitative facility, or free standing imaging center in Anchorage \$5,700 if use out-of- network hospital, surgery center, rehabilitative facility, or free standing imaging center for facility services outside Alaska, or non- preferred provider hospital, surgery center, rehabilitative facility, or free standing imaging center in Anchorage